N\'eron models of jacobians over base schemes of dimension greater than 1: Non-aligned implies multiples of sections do not lift even after proper surjective base change

 \section{Non-aligned implies multiples of sections do not lift even after proper surjective base change}

 We have shown that the jacobian of a non-aligned semistable curve does not admit a N\'eron model, even after an alteration of the base.
 On the other hand, Gabber's lemma \cite{Deligne1985Le-lemme-de-Gab} shows that any abelian scheme admits a semi-abelian prolongation after alteration\footnote{The statement in \cite{Deligne1985Le-lemme-de-Gab} requires a proper surjective morphism rather than just an alteration.
-However, the same proof yields the result after an alteration by replacing the reference to \cite[4.11, 4.12]{Deligne1969The-irreducibil} in lemme 1.6 by a reference to \cite[th\'eor\`eme 16.6]{Laumon2000Champs-algebriq}. } of the base.
+However, the same proof yields the result after an alteration by replacing the reference to \cite[4.11, 4.12]{Deligne1969The-irreducibil} in lemme 1.6 by a reference to \cite[th\'eor\`eme 16.6]{Laumon2000Champs-algebriq}.
+Alternatively, one can deduce this version from that in \cite{Deligne1985Le-lemme-de-Gab} by a slicing argument. } of the base.

 As a result, it is perhaps reasonable to hope that the situation is better if one does not attempt to construct a N\'eron model but rather considers only one section at a time.
 Given a scheme $S$, a dense open subscheme $U$, an abelian scheme $A/U$, and a section $\sigma \in A(U)$, one can ask whether there exists a semi-abelian prolongation $\cl{A}/S$ such that some multiple of $\sigma$ extends to a section in $\cl{A}(S)$, at least after replacing $S$ by an alteration.
-A positive answer to this question was incorrectly claimed by the author in a previous version of this paper - the error was pointed out by Jos\'e Burgos Gil.
+A positive answer to this question was incorrectly claimed by the author in a previous version of this paper on the arXiv - the error was pointed out by Jos\'e Burgos Gil.
 In this section, we provide an example to show that such a semi-abelian prolongation prolonging $\sigma$ will not in general exist even after proper surjective base-change of $S$.

 Construct a stable 2-pointed curve over $\bb{C}$ by glueing two copies of $\bb{P}^1_\bb{C}$ at $(0:1)$ and $(1:0)$, and marking the point $(1:1)$ on each copy.
 Then define $C/S$ to be the universal deformation as a 2-pointed stable curve.
 Choose coordinates such that $S = \on{Spec}\bb{C}[[x,y]]$, and $C$ is smooth over the open subset $U = D(xy)$.
 Call the sections $p$ and $q$.